 Withdrawal symptoms characterize by this dependence include mood swings, crankiness, insomnia, cravings for marijuana, and mild physical discomfort.
-All have been reported when people try to stop using it.
-Symptoms last an average of about two weeks, at times longer for some.
+Withdrawal symptoms may last an average of about two weeks, at times longer for some.
 While withdrawal management does not involve any extensive medical intervention, years of behavioral therapy may be needed to treat serious marijuana use disorders.

-If you need help overcoming a problem with marijuana, we can connect you to drug treatment centers in Dallas TX that can help.
-Call Dallas Drug Treatment Centers today at (214) 453-5663 for help finding a treatment facility that meets all your recovery needs.
+If you or a loved one need help overcoming a problem with marijuana, we can connect you to drug treatment centers in Dallas that specialize in treating marijuana use disorders.
+Call Dallas Drug Treatment Centers at (214) 453-5663 to find a rehab facility in North Texas that meets all your unique recovery needs.